bonitasoft/bonita-doc/md/list-of-documents.md

-# Manage a list of documents
+# How to manage a list of documents

 A list of documents is represented by several documents having the same name (attribute "name").
 It is possible to add/remove elements to a list using the same methods as for a simple document.